Mainstream (film): Plot

 The tension comes to a head when Link humiliates a young woman, Isabelle, on the show by revealing that she edits a facial birthmark out of her selfies; under his pressure, she agrees to release her unedited photos for the game show prize but breaks down in tears, for which he aggressively admonishes her.
 Upset at what the show has become, Jake quits.
 Link is then invited to be on a roundtable with several other internet celebrities hosted by Ted Wick, but when he is accused by Ted of hypocrisy and confronted with the unedited footage of Link's humiliation of Isabelle, Link rants against the other participants, claims Isabelle tried to seduce him, and is thrown out for pretending to defecate onstage.

 Disillusioned, Frankie visits Jake at their old workplace and tries to bring him back into the fold, but Jake refuses and reveals he has done research on Link and found out that he is a liar: he is actually a son of rich parents (who are both alive) and that he is dangerous and unstable, having once been institutionalized for burning down his school.
 When Jake confesses that he is in love with Frankie, she leaves and returns home in a daze.
 Link arrives and announces that YouTube has invited him to head a livestream event, and that he wants to do it with her, and she accepts.

-While setting up for the livestream, Frankie learns that Isabelle died by suicide due to the humiliation of her appearance and Link's accusations.
+While setting up for the livestream, Frankie learns that Isabelle committed suicide due to the humiliation of her appearance and Link's accusations.
 When Link is more concerned about his public image than her death, Frankie reveals she knows the truth about him and storms out.
 During the livestream, which includes a memorial for Isabelle, Link gives his condolences but then veers off-script into a manic, vulgar monologue, refusing to accept blame for her death and instead ranting against the toxicity of social media and its oppressive hold over its audience.
 In an attempt to go even further, Link reveals his name is actually Alex Goodrich and invites the audience to support them only if they're willing to rebel against the mainstream.
 As he departs the stage, the gathered crowd applauds and starts chanting his name as he turns and smiles at the camera.
 Frankie and Jake later reconcile at Isabelle's memorial.